A full comparison of Avada vs Divi - so you decide which theme works best for you.

 So which is the better multi-purpose WordPress theme: Avada or Divi?
 The clearest answer we can give you is: it depends.

-If you want to build multiple sites and you want to see the changes you make in real time, then go for Divi.
+If you want to build multiple sites and you want to see the changes you make in real-time, and have the ability to customize the header, footer and body layout then go for Divi.
 If you don’t care about front-end editing, you want to get more customization options, and you only need a theme for a single site, then Avada is the better option for you.

 Which one will you choose?